Bingrui-Barry-Yang/ThunderFighter_BY/README.md

 Player movement is intentionally quantized: each arrow-key movement changes x by 16 pixels horizontally or y by 8 pixels vertically.
 Together with `Sys.wait(10)`, this was the smoothest setting found through testing on my computer.

-The player, normal enemies, and bosses use direct screen memory drawing with `Memory.poke`.
-This is fast, but it means positions should stay screen-safe and mostly aligned to memory word boundaries.
-Bullets use `Screen.drawRectangle`, because their shape is simple and they can move with small vertical and horizontal changes.

 Enemy bullet speed uses integer movement plus bonus movement timing.
 This approximates percentage-based speed increases even though Jack does not support floating point numbers.

 Even-numbered waves use angled enemy bullet patterns.
 Every third counted wave, including boss waves, uses a wider left-and-right bullet angle.
 The angle is approximated by occasionally shifting bullets left or right while they move downward.